What Does Hypospermia Mean?

 Hypospermia can be caused by:

-- Retrograde ejaculation, when the semen empties into the bladder as opposed to being expelled through the urethra and out the penis
+- Retrograde ejaculation, when the semen goes backward into the bladder as opposed to being expelled through the urethra and out the penis.
+One study suggests this accounts for around 40.5% of patients with hypospermia.

 - Ejaculatory duct obstruction (EDO)